Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

 To use the Shamir recovery:

 1) Alice has lost its account access:
-   1) Alice asks an organization Admin for a recovery invitation link.
+   1) Alice asks Adam or Bob for a recovery invitation link.
-   2) The organization Admin uses the authenticated `invite_new` command to create a Shamir recovery invitation link (i.e. a special Parsec URL).
+   2) Adam (or Bob) uses the authenticated `invite_new` command to create a Shamir recovery invitation link (i.e. a special Parsec URL).
 2) Alice uses the link to connect as invited to the Parsec server:
    1) Alice uses the `invite_info` command to retrieve informations about the